jfilter/react-native-onboarding-swiper/README.md

 | ![](demo/simple1.png) | ![](demo/simple2.png) | ![](demo/simple3.png) |
 | --- | --- | --- |

-Delightful Onboarding for your React-Native App.
-The Onboarding component renders swipable pages that you can customize.
-The color of the font and of the dots adapt to the background color of the page.
+Delightful Onboarding for your React-Native app.
+Let your users get familar with your app by giving a pleasurable introduction.
+The Onboarding component is easy to set up and but still customizable.

 ## Install